e-conomic/swift-course/README.markdown

 <b>After the project the student must:</b>

 * be able to explain the Swift programming language and reflect upon differences and parallels to previously know programming languages e.g. Java or C#
-* be able to write MVC based software for iOS, and reflect upon common design patterns as solution to common challanges writing mobile applications.
+* be able to write MVC based software for iOS, and reflect upon common design patterns as solution to common challenges writing mobile applications.
 * be able to describe the most common features and workflows using the XCode or AppCode IDE.
 * understand the theory covered in the Swift book and online course, including, Foundation, extensions, views, view-controllers, universal applications, gesture recognizers, persistence, clojures, graphics, multithreading, optionals, and memory management all in the context of iOS.
 * show understanding of designing layouts for applications on mobile devices.
 * be able to write and execute unit- and simple UI-tests for iOS apps.

-To hand in: An iOS application that involves the fundamentel concepts covered in the Swift course.
-This should include, but is not limited to, integration with a web service, local persistance, and some use of custom graphics.
+To hand in: An iOS application that involves the fundamental concepts covered in the Swift course.
+This should include, but is not limited to, integration with a web service, local persistence, and some use of custom graphics.
 A short technical paper (8-10 pages) discussing the implementation.